 1. What is the present perfect tense?

-The present perfect tense is a grammatical verb form to describe actions or events that began in the past and have relevance or a connection to the present moment.
+The present perfect tense is a grammatical verb form that describes actions or events that began in the past and have relevance or a connection to the present moment.

 The present perfect is formed by using the auxiliary verb have (in the present tense) followed by the past participle of the main verb.
 For example: